rdeneau/book-typescript-object-creation/doc/object-literal-advanced.md

 e.value = '';
 ```

+_Deleting a property_ may also mean changing its type: if we want a property to be deletable, it means its an optional property and it should be defined with the `?` operator, e.g. `{ a?: any; }`.
+Actually it's not checked by the TypeScript compiler: we can do `delete o.a` even if `o` type is `{ a: any; }`.

 ## Function overloads

 Since JavaScript doesn't allow function overloads, it's a common pattern to handle the arguments variation by number or by type directly in the function body.
 A well-known example is the [jQuery `$()` global function](http://api.jquery.com/jQuery/).
 In addition to previous typings, to avoid huge union types to define all possible argument types, TypeScript allows the definition of a set of more precise function signatures called [overloads](http://www.typescriptlang.org/docs/handbook/functions.html#overloads).
 From the function consumer side, it's more convenient.